 What About Treats?

 Your Aussie’s diet can certainly be supplemented with treats.
-They will appreciate a healthy snack in the form of traditional dog treats or some homemade morsels.
 Treats can be a great tool to use when training your Aussie too.
-Just remember not to overdo it, as being overweight can be harmful to their health.
+Just in moderation, as being overweight can be harmful to their health.

 What to Know About Aussie Puppies